Verification

 assert isinstance(result, Proven), f"{coupling.fb_name}: no alarm path"

-prove() uses a three-valued timer abstraction (False/Pending/True) that collapses accumulator state to make BFS tractable.
-It settles pending timers before evaluating, so timer-gated alarm paths prove correctly.
+always() uses a three-valued timer abstraction (False/Pending/True) that collapses accumulator state to make BFS tractable.
 But it's timing-blind by design — it answers "can the alarm fire?" not "does it fire in time?"

 Timing coverage — does the fault timer trip fast enough under real timing?
 Force-based tests answer this: